3.Introduction

 Types Of API Testing

 API testing encompasses various types, each serving a specific purpose in ensuring the robustness and functionality of an API.
-Here is an overview of different types of API testing:
+Here is an overview of different API testing types:

 This type of testing validates whether the API functions as intended.
 It focuses on ensuring that the API performs the tasks it was designed for without any deviations.